tirthajyoti/Machine-Learning-with-Python/README.md

 ---

 ### [Simple deployment examples (serving ML models on web API)](https://github.com/tirthajyoti/Machine-Learning-with-Python/tree/master/Deployment)
 * Serving a linear regression model through a simple HTTP server interface.
 User needs to request predictions by executing a Python script.
-Uses Flask and Gunicorn.
+Uses `Flask` and `Gunicorn`.

 * Serving a recurrent neural network (RNN) through a HTTP webpage, complete with a web form, where users can input parameters and click a button to generate text based on the pre-trained RNN model.
-Uses Flask, Jinja, Keras/TensorFlow, WTForms.
+Uses `Flask`, `Jinja`, `Keras`/`TensorFlow`, `WTForms`.